artob/ar.to/2010/08/red-blood-white-snow.md

 ### You can check out anytime you like, but you can never leave

-In early December, 1939, a Soviet division was advancing to the northwest in central Finland with the objective of taking the city of Oulu and thus effectively cutting Finland in half.
+In early December 1939, a Soviet division was advancing to the northwest in central Finland with the objective of taking the city of Oulu and thus effectively cutting Finland in half.
 If successful, this would have severed the important railway to Sweden and forced the Finns to defend the country